• Skip to main content

 This irresistible Southern sweet potato pie is a beloved family recipe made with roasted and mashed sweet potatoes, sugar, evaporated milk, and warm spices baked in a buttery homemade crust.
 No Thanksgiving in the South is complete without sweet potato pie and this recipe will be your family's new favorite!

 Black families in the South have enjoyed sweet potato pie during the holidays and throughout the year for decades.
-Made with simple ingredients, sweet potato pie is a delicious, comforting dessert that has a special place in my heart.
+Made with simple ingredients, this is a delicious, comforting dessert that holds a special place in my heart.

-This is a classic soul food sweet potato pie recipe handed down from my Grandma that I've made some minor tweaks to over the years to make it even more perfect!
-For more Southern Thanksgiving recipes, check out our Old Fashioned Buttermilk Pie and Soul Food Candied Yams recipes next!
+This is a classic soul food sweet potato pie recipe handed down from my Grandma that I've made minor tweaks to over the years.
+For more Southern Thanksgiving recipes, check out our Old Fashioned Buttermilk Pie, Cranberry Coffee Cake, and Soul Food Candied Yams recipes next!

 • Important Ingredient Notes